Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 It is most important to have a reservation, to ensure that you have a bed, especially during high season and holidays!
 Many non-walking pilgrims come to this holy city and if you are walking, it would be unfortunate if you had difficulty finding a bed.
 Most of the private albergues will also take reservations!

 Here is the elevation profile for the day.
-We had one somewhat significant hill left to climb at the beginning of the day, of less than 100 meters (320 feet) and then, it was all downhill from there into Santiago de Compostela.
+We had one somewhat significant hill left to climb at the beginning of the day, of less than 100 meters (320 feet) and then, it was mostly all downhill from there into Santiago de Compostela.

 Elevation Profile, Lavacolla to Santiago de CompostelaElevation Profile, Lavacolla to Santiago de Compostela